 About how many licks does it take to get to the Tootsie roll center of a Tootsie pop, according to a recent study?
 (1000 licks)

 Here they have to write down both the book title and the author based on the movie.
 FUN!!
 The last event is always worth the most points.
+The kids actually did pretty well on this one.
 After that, tally up your points and announce who wins.

-Our librarians have won the past FOUR years, but it’s always been pretty close.
+At my old library, the librarians have won the past FIVE years in a row, but it’s always been pretty close.
 Phil, our adult services librarian, wanted a championship belt, so Miss Gloria made this for the event:

 As prizes, we give out candy bars to all the kids that participate.